Richmond Range:

 “You made it!” said Bobby.

 I made it.
-Still buoyed by the power of this day, I organized myself and then introduced myself to the two other hikers in the hut: Graeme (NZ, who had walked lots of the journey with Serina, Per Jonas and Patrick) and Graeme’s good friend Colin, who was joining Graeme for the South Island part of the trail.
+Still buoyed by the power of this day, I organized myself and then introduced myself to the two other hikers in the hut: Graeme (NZ, who had walked much of the journey with Serina, Per Jonas and Patrick) and Graeme’s good friend Colin, who was joining Graeme for the South Island part of the trail.
 Graeme and Colin were tons of fun.
 As I ate the last of my food, there was much talk that night about how much beer we would be drinking the next day when we arrived in St. Arnaud.
 Beer, bacon and eggs…

 With visions of beer mugs in our heads we were quick out the door the next morning (February 5th) for a hasty three hour walk of forest and highway into the small town of St. Arnaud.
 Within 20 minutes of arriving, by 11:30 am we had beers in our hands and that kinda was the rest of the day – with some spattering of laundry, collection of food mail drops and resupply – beer was the agenda of the day.